SreekanthDS/SreekanthDS/README.md

 # Hi there, I'm Sreekanth <img title="Sreekanth's brain" alt="Sreekanth's brain" src="https://img.icons8.com/doodle/48/000000/smart-.png"/>

 ## Who I am and what I do? 👇🏻
-### I'm a Student 🧑🏻‍🎓, Developer 🧑🏻‍💻 and Gamer 🕹️!!
+### I'm a COmputer Sciecne Graduate 🧑🏻‍🎓, Software Engineer 🧑🏻‍💻 and Gamer 🕹️!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything I can...
-- 📚 I'm studing computer science engineering (Well Duh! 🤲🏻)
+- 📚 I am a Computer Science Graduate, with First-Class Honours (Well Duh! 🤲🏻)
-- 🥅 2022 Goals: Trying to do better than yesterday!
-(Aren't we all? 😁)
+- 🥅 2023 Goals: Trying to do better than yesterday! 😁
 - ⚡ Fun fact: I love hardware troubleshooting 🔫 and assembly 🖥️!
 - 🥲 Not-So-Fun fact: I dont like Math that much, But i'm freaky good at it 😐!
 - 🎎 Hobby: Anime ❤️📺🍿!
-- ㊙️ My Secret: I make lame jokes 🙃!
+- ㊙️ My favourite quote of all time: Everything you can imagine is real 🙃!

 <br />

-### What's up with me? 😏:
+### What do I do?
-As said, I am a student, but also, I am working as a Full-Stack developer.
-Contradicting my job title (Full-Stack), I am only working "Part-Time" (Get it? 🙃 👉🏻👈🏻)...
+I am working as a Full-Stack Software Engineer @ International Workplace

 <br />

 ### About me (in a formal way 🤵🏻🤫):
-Studious and passionate student with extensive interest in the current technological world and modern computing methodologies.
-Successful at maintaining positive professional relationships to enhance overall success.
-Dedicated and thriving programmer in many need-of-the-hour programming languages.
-Interested in learning new IT and computing skills.
-Outgoing and friendly with fantastic attention to detail.
+Highly skilled Computer Science Engineering graduate with a first-class honours’ degree.
+I bring over 2 years of hands-on experience in software development, specializing in agile methodologies.
+Proficient in managing multiple projects concurrently, conducting regular code reviews, and developing container-based applications to optimize code reusability.
+Known for my meticulous and fastidious approach, coupled with a friendly attitude that facilitates positive professional relationships.
+As a dedicated and thriving engineer, I possess a strategic mindset and excel in problem-solving.
+Seeking opportunities to apply my logical reasoning, programming expertise, and collaborative skills in a dynamic and innovative environment.

 <br />